-Bus Service & Fees
+Bus Service Qualifications

 Students who live within the district and outside of a five mile radius of CPMA qualify for transportation to our magnet program.
-Students who live in the iMiddle, Marston and Standley attendance areas do not not qualify.
+Students who live in the iMiddle, Marston and Standley attendance areas do not qualify.
 Most students who live in the Montgomery and Taft attendance areas also do not qualify, though there are a few exceptions.

 Regular Buses Service

-To receive a day pass to ride an alternate bus, students must bring a signed note from the parent or guardian and give it to Mrs. Lopez in the main office or Mrs. Rohrbacher in the magnet office by the end of lunchtime.
+To receive a day pass to ride an alternate bus, students must bring a signed note from their parent or guardian and give it to Mrs. Lopez in the main office or Mrs. Rohrbacher in the magnet office by the end of lunchtime.
 In the note, please request the date the guest pass is needed, the bus route by letter and the specific stop required.
 We are not able to issue passes at the end of the day or out at busses.
 Students must take care of this business by the end of lunch.

 All students who ride the bus are required to have a signed bus contract on file with the school.
 The rules outlined in the bus contract, as well as all school rules, are expected to be followed on the bus and in all loading zones.
 A copy of the bus contract can be found here.
 If a students violates the bus contract the driver may write the student a bus referral.
 The consequences for bus referrals are as follows:

 - #1 referral: parent notified ( referral sent home for signature) , review of rules, warning and/or campus beautification

-• #2 referral: parent called, review of rules, detention
+- #2 referral: parent called, review of rules, detention

-• #3 referral: parent called, suspended from the bus for two days, sit in the front of the bus
+- #3 referral: parent called, suspended from the bus for two days, sit in the front of the bus

-• #4 referral: parent called, parent meeting held, suspended from the bus for five days
+- #4 referral: parent called, parent meeting held, suspended from the bus for five days

-• #5 referral: parent called, student not allowed to ride the bus for the rest of the year.
+- #5 referral: parent called, student not allowed to ride the bus for the rest of the year.
 Parent is responsible for providing transportation to and from school

 We reserve the right to override the above consequences if the violation is particularly serious.
-For example, such behaviors as fighting, throwingthings out of the window, abusive language and zero tolerance offenses among others can result in immediate bus and/or school suspension.
+For example, such behaviors as fighting, throwing things out of the window, abusive language and zero tolerance offenses among others can result in immediate bus and/or school suspension.

 Late Activity Buses

-The buses are scheduled to leave at 5:10 p.m., but sometimes they are late getting to CPMA because they are finishing a route for another school.
+The buses are scheduled to leave at 5:20 p.m., but sometimes they are late getting to CPMA because they are finishing a route for another school.
 Five late activity buses have been scheduled this year for express routing.
 Two stops per high school attendance boundary have been assigned.
 The children will be delivered to their residence neighborhood, but not necessarily to their regular stop.
 Many of the stops are farther than you will want your child to walk, and someone will need to pick them up from the bus stop.
 If the stop is too far from your home for your child to walk safely and you cannot pick your child up from the stop, your child should not stay after school or use the late activity bus.
-If you have a question about your child’s late bus stop, call Mrs. Rohrbacher at 858-800-5551.
+If you have a question about your child’s late bus stop, contact Mrs. Rohrbacher at email@example.com or call 858-800-5551.